-- Refrigerating the salad for at least 2 hours before serving allows the flavors to blend together, and it tastes better when cold.
+- Refrigerating for at least 2 hours before serving allows the flavors to blend together, and it tastes better when cold.

-- Since this salad has mayonnaise in it, be sure to keep it cold at all times.
+- Since this dish has mayonnaise in it, be sure to keep it cold at all times.
 It should never be left out in the sun on a picnic without proper chilling.

 - Leftovers can be refrigerated for up to 3 days in an airtight container.